MichaelSukkiSong/VoteVenture/README.md

 # VoteVenture

-**VoteVenture** is a dApp that helps entrepreneurs turn their ideas into ventures, with the community's help.
-It's all about transparency—users can fund ventures, and those funds are managed fairly through the power of smart contracts on the blockchain.
+**VoteVenture** is a dApp that helps entrepreneurs bring their ideas to life with support from the community.
+Users can fund ventures, and all funds are managed transparently through smart contracts on the blockchain.

 ![UI Screenshot 1](image/VoteVenture_1.png)
 ![UI Screenshot 2](image/VoteVenture_2.png)